SamehLotfy86/SamehLotfy86/README.md

 - 👋 Hi, I’m @SamehLotfy86
 - 👀 I’m interested in python programming and scripting in ABAQUS software
 - 🌱 I’m currently learning Modeling and simulation
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me same7.lotfy@gmail.com

 <!---
 SamehLotfy86/SamehLotfy86 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.